dalibo/temboard/doc/temboard-install-sources.md

 ### CA certificate file

 Some plugins must be able to send requests to `temboard-agent` using the HTTPS API.
-To allow this data flow, the HTTPS client implemented by `temboard` needs to have each agent's SSL certifcate (.pem) stored in its CA certificate file.
-Temboard embeds a default CA cert. file containing agent's default SSL certificate.
+To allow this data flow, the HTTPS client implemented by `temboard` needs to have each agent's SSL certifcate (.pem) stored in its CA certificate file. temBoard embeds a default CA cert. file containing agent's default SSL certificate.

 ```
 $ sudo cp /usr/share/temboard/temboard_ca_certs_CHANGEME.pem /etc/temboard/ssl/ca_certs_localhost.pem